dharshanpt/19AI547-Blockchain-for-Business/Ex_No_2_Blockchain-Based Crowdfunding (Kickstarter Alternative).md

 ![alt text](<campaign output.png>)

 # RESULT:
-   Thus, to create a decentralized crowdfunding platform where donors contribute funds only if the campaign goal is met.
+   Thus, to create a decentralized crowdfunding platform where donors contribute funds only if the campaign goal is met is executed successfully.